AkbasMesut/EbebekPracticum/README.md

-# EbebekPracticum
+# Requirment

-## it was written in order to show payment of employees.
+ it was written in order to show payment of employees.